chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 the proxy could not do the filtering on its own becaus it would not have the required information.
 Even the above example does not allow for fully accurate replication, as the endpoint *might* register with a `title` endpoint attribute, even though no such attribute is specified right now.
-It might be worth considering to be more explicit about filtering "up" and "down" in the hiearchy in the RD specification.
 Also, annotating the links in the endpoint lookup with information about which registration they belong to would help the proxy keep all the data around to solve more complex queries.
 The provenance extension is proposed for that purpose.